Barons' Crusade: Background

 About a year later, in December 1235, Gregory began numerous attempts to fully, then partially, redirect this planned crusade away from the Holy Land to instead combat the spread of Christian heresy in Latin Greece.
 His attempt to divert the crusade to assist the Latin Empire of Constantinople was largely unsuccessful.
 The Latin emperor, John of Brienne, the most vigorous papal supporter out of the other rulers, permitted in Constantinople the presence of a Latin patriarch, which promised a possibility of unifying both Greek and Latin churches.
 The Hungarian military elite headed by its king Béla IV declined to go to Constantinople to fight the invading schismatics John III Doukas Vatatzes of Nicaes and Ivan Asen II of Bulgaria.
 In the summer of 1239, Hungarian king Béla allowed the heir to the Latin empire, Baldwin of Courtenay to cross the Hungarian border but declined to join Baldwin on his way to Constantinople.
 Simultaneously, Pope Gregory wrote a letter to the Dominicans' prior in Hungary asking him to preach the cross within the empire and exchange the vows for Jerusalem given by crusaders on those to Constantinople in return for indulgence.
 The pope promised indulgence to every soldier as well as to anyone who contributed money to the crusade.
 In February 1241, Gregory ordered to redirect the revenues collected in Hungary for a new military campaign against Frederic II, the German emperor.
 Baldwin of Courtenay, arrived in Constantinople first while other European knights and nobility; not unified, moved toward Jerusalem.
 In 1235, Gregory called upon French crusaders to fight in Constantinople instead of the Holy Land.
 On December 16, the pope ordered the Franciscan William of Cordelle to preach for crusade in Latin Greece.
 Theobald of Champagne responded to the call due to his need for papal support, but he ended up refusing to commute his vow for Jerusalem.
 In December 1238, Theobald received funding from Gregory for his crusade to Jerusalem.
 The disjointed groups of French barons traveled separately to the Holy Land, where they eventually faced military defeat followed by diplomatic success.
-The English barons, including brothers-in-law Richard of Cornwall and Simon of Montfort, were also divided and arrived there one year later.
+The English barons, including brothers-in-law Richard of Cornwall and Simon de Montfort, were also divided and arrived there one year later.